Gundam Rock

-Gundam Rock is a cover album by Andrew W.K., released on September 9, 2009 only in Japan.
-The album consists of covered music from the Gundam series to celebrate its 30th Anniversary.
+Gundam Rock is a cover album by Andrew W.K., released on September 9, 2009, exclusively in Japan.
+The album consists of covered music from the Gundam series to celebrate its 30th anniversary.

 The front cover artwork features an original illustration by respected Gundam and Capcom artist, Akira Yasuda (also known as "Akiman").
 The image depicts Andrew W.K. floating in space next to the RX-78-2 Gundam in similar fashion to Amuro Ray in the poster of the Char's Counterattack movie.